iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 more time to do actual data science.
 Additionally, CML takes care of your versioning for you and makes sure you can track your models over time.

-In this guide we explored how to set up CML with a dedicated runner on AWS.
+In this guide, we explored how to set up CML with a dedicated runner on AWS.
 We exported the model from the runner in two ways: by pushing it directly to a Github repository and by pushing it to a DVC remote.